botfront/botfront/botfront/docs/guide/developers-guide/README.md

 ## Running and writing tests
-You can run our integration test suite with `meteor npx cypress run` or interactively with `meteor npx cypress open`
+You can run our integration test suite with `npx cypress run` or interactively with `npx cypress open`

 ::: warning Don't run tests if you have valuable data in your DB The test suite starts by testing the setup process **and will wipe the database**.